canessaalvamiguel/platzivideoexample/README.md

 Example project for the course: Curso de Programación Funcional con Scala, I added a basic UI to interact with the routes

 To deploy on Heroku
-1. First run (and make you this command passed successfully) :
+1. First run (and make sure this command passed successfully) :
 ```bash
 sbt compile stage
 ```